Let’s consider an imaginary scenario.

-In the past, we’ve witnessed celebrities posting a controversial update or picture only to realize their mistake soon after when they received a barrage of comments.
-But, even after they deleted their posts, the backlash didn’t subside.
-Several people had screenshots and different websites had written articles about it already.
+In the past, we’ve witnessed celebrities posting a controversial update or picture which receives a barrage of hate comments.
+But, even after they realize their mistake and delete their post, the backlash doesn’t subside.
+That’s because several people would have saved screenshots and different websites would have written articles about it already.

 What you upload on the internet is no different than a new virus.
 Once it’s out in the open, you will never manage to get rid of it altogether.

 9. Sales targeting

 Have you noticed the creepy behavior followed by online ads?
 Once you look for an item on an e-commerce website, all of a sudden you notice ads about related products all over your browser on various websites you visit.